Consent Order vs Binding Financial Agreement

 - Court Involvement & Scrutiny:

-- Minimal to none at the time of signing.
-BFAs are not typically filed with the Court when made (unless enforcement or setting aside is sought later).
+- Court involvement: Minimal to none at the time of signing.
+BFAs are not usually filed with the Court when made (unless enforcement or setting aside is sought later).

-- The Court does not review a BFA for fairness (“just and equitable”) at the time it is made.
-The focus is on whether the strict legal requirements for its validity have been met.
+- The Court does not review a BFA for fairness when it is made.
+Its only focus is whether strict legal validity requirements are met.

 - Legal Basis: Specific provisions in the Family Law Act 1975 (e.g., Part VIIIA for marriages, Part VIIIAB Division 4 for de facto relationships).